zng-ui/zng-template/README.md

 ### Localization

+!!: TODO, explain, optional bundling?

 ### Licenses Bundling

+!!: TODO, explain, cargo about

 ### Prebuilt View-Process

 This project uses the `"view_prebuilt"` Cargo feature.
-It downloads a prebuilt view-process library from the [zng repository] on build and bundles it.
-If you prefer to build it yourself change the Cargo feature to `"view"`, install all build dependencies described in the [zng repository].
+It downloads a prebuilt view-process library from the [zng repository] on first build and bundles it.

+If you prefer to build it yourself change the Cargo feature to `"view"` and install all build dependencies described in the [zng repository].
 Also override the `profile.dev.package.zng-view` crate `opt-level`, the renderer has a noticeable lower framerate in debug builds.